XXAnass02XX/Movie-recommandation/README.md

 # Movie Recommendation Web App
+You can find the Dataset i used on https://www.kaggle.com/datasets/asaniczka/tmdb-movies-dataset-2023-930k-movies .
 ## Data Cleaning and Preprocessing
 In this section, we focused on cleaning the dataset by removing duplicates, handling missing values, and ensuring data consistency.
 We then preprocessed the data by converting all columns (except the title column) to numerical values.